dpsenner/mqtt-presentation/src/PRESENTATION.md

 * Applications may not be subscribed or running when a message is published
 * Retaining a message is an effective way to deliver the message anyway
 * Broker stores the retained message
-* When an application subscribes, it receives the retained message
+* When an application subscribes, it receives the retained message in store

-## MQTT rebirth topic
+## MQTT last will

-* An alternative to retained messages if clients are alive
-* Applications subscribe to a topic like `rebirth`
-* When a message arrives the application publishes its state
-* Does not require a retained message

-## What happens if ..

-* A client is restarted?
+* A client can instruct the broker to publish a message when it disconnects
-* The connection to the broker is interrupted?
+* Both topic and payload are sent by the client when connecting to the broker
-* Do all messages have to be retained?
-* What happens with subscriptions of the client?
+* Last will can be a retained message
+* When the broker detects that the client is disconnected it publishes the last will on behalf of the client

+## Hands on: application state

+* Combining these two features is ideal to share the application state
+* Topic: `{node}/state`
+* Payload
+    * `ALIVE`
+    * `DEAD`

 ## MQTT persistent session